AdamBoley/Exam-Scores-Analysis/README.md

 Prior to this, I decided to undertake some feature engineering work.
 Primarily, this involved the use of the `SmartCorrelatedSelection()` method to determine if any feature variables were correlated enough that they needed to be dropped prior to fitting a model.
 In a way, this served as a further reinforcement of the conclusion that the categorical feature variables were independent.

+Before I conducted the Smart Correlated Selection, I first created created 3 dataframes from the original, one for each of the numerical variables.
+I then split each of these into train and test sets.

+Once that was done, I used the OrdinalEncoder to encode the categorical variables as integers.
+I then used the `SmartCorrelatedSelection()` method to determine if there were any features to drop.
+Fortunately, and in line with our previous analyses, none of the categorical variables needed to be dropped.
+I therefore concluded that any machine learning pipelines developed in this project would not need a SmartCorrelatedSelection step.

 ### Math score regression

 ### Math score classification